0m15/GoogleReaderAPI-iOS/README.md

 I'm not commiting any more on this project.
 It all started as a game of a one bored night.
 It's buggy and misses Unit Tests.
 If you'd want to mantain it, please do a Fork, fixes the issues and I'd be very glad to merge it back as the master.

+# Donate

+If this project helped you/your organization or you want to offer me a beer, feel free to donate to this Bitcoin address:

+    1321VwpBy9vdMwxKBFi5c2jVD4wfdDUJfY

 # GoogleReaderAPI - iOS client